vmware-tanzu/secrets-manager/docs/_pages/0130-contributing.md

 ```

 If you get a successful response to the above `curl`, then congratulations,
-you have successfully set up your local docker registry for your **Aegis**
+you have successfully set up your local docker registry for your
-development needs.
+**VMware Secrets Manager** development needs.

 > **Make a Big McTunnel**
 >
 > If you have `localhost:5000` unallocated, there is a `make mac-tunnel`
-> target in the **Aegis**’ project **Makefile** that will automatically find
+> target in the **VMware Secrets Manager**’ project **Makefile** that will
-> the exposed docker registry port, and establish a tunnel for you.
+> automatically find the exposed docker registry port, and establish a
+> tunnel for you.
 >
 > Execute this:
 >